fregu856/regression_uncertainty/README.md

 - Run HistologyNucleiPixels/create_datasets.py to generate the train, val and test splits.

 #### AerialBuildingPixels:
-- Download the data from https://project.inria.fr/aerialimagelabeling/ and extract everything.
+- Download the data from https://project.inria.fr/aerialimagelabeling/ and extract.
 - Move the resulting AerialImageDataset folder to regression_uncertainty/datasets.
 - Run AerialBuildingPixels/create_datasets.py to generate the train, val and test splits.